bminer/node-blade/README.md

 In addition, when you replace a block, all previously appended and prepended content is lost.
 The behavior is usually desired, but it can sometimes be a source of confusion.

-If you replace a parameterized block (described below), you cannot call "render" on that block anymore.
+If you replace a parameterized block (described below) with a regular block, you cannot call "render" on that block.

-At this time, you cannot replace any defined block with a parameterized block.
-The "replace" command will not accept parameters.
+You can replace a regular block with a parameterized block (described below).
+This will also clear the contents of the block, as expected.

 #### Parameterized blocks

 The other type of block is called a parameterized block, and it looks like this:

 ```
-block regular_block(headerText, text)
+block param_block_yo(headerText, text)
 	h1= headerText
 	p= text
 ```